vernvriereen/psyche/docker/README.md

   * implementing end-to-end tests that are as close as possible to a production environment.

 There are three concrete use-cases for the docker containers that are generated with these Dockerfiles:
-  * spawning a whole dockerized network with all the components: Solana validator and varios clients.
+  * spawning a whole dockerized network with all the components: Solana validator and various clients.
 These should be done via `docker compose`.
   * booting a testing client in a Solana localnet: basically to join and train in a run with some local or remote `solana-test-validator`.
 In short, it solves some Solana chores such as generating a key pair and adding funds to it.